HyperLethalVector/V2CalibrationPipeline/README.md

+This is a fork from the North Star main branch: https://github.com/BryanChrisBrown/ProjectNorthStar/tree/realsense-integration

 # North Star Calibration Routine Gen 2

 This is a guide for the new, simplified Calibration routine.
 Rather than align the physical components within a North Star to minimize the geometric raytracing error, this calibration instead grafts a camera calibration onto the headset itself.